nawab312/Kubernetes/Istio/Notes.md

-# Day 1: Introduction to Istio and Service Mesh

-## 1. What is Istio?
-Why Do We Need a Service Mesh?

-### What is Istio?
+**What is Istio?**

 Istio is an open-source service mesh that provides traffic management, security, and observability for microservices running in Kubernetes.
 It acts as an intermediary between microservices, abstracting networking complexities and enforcing policies.

-### Why Do We Need a Service Mesh?
+**Why Do We Need a Service Mesh?**

 In a microservices architecture, applications are broken down into smaller, independent services.
 As the number of services grows, managing them becomes complex:

-✅ **Service Discovery** – How do services find and communicate with each other?
+- Service Discovery – How do services find and communicate with each other?
-✅ **Traffic Routing** – How do we ensure efficient load balancing, retries, and failovers?
+- Traffic Routing – How do we ensure efficient load balancing, retries, and failovers?
-✅ **Security** – How do we enforce authentication, authorization, and encryption between services?
+- Security – How do we enforce authentication, authorization, and encryption between services?
-✅ **Observability** – How do we track and debug requests flowing across multiple services?
+- Observability – How do we track and debug requests flowing across multiple services?

 A service mesh like Istio helps solve these challenges by automating service-to-service communication, ensuring security, and providing deep observability.

----

-## 2. Istio Components
+**Istio Components**

 Istio is made up of a **Control Plane** and a **Data Plane**: